sl1453/Giardia_mucusRNA_Analysis/README.md

-# Culex_Biting_RNAseq
+# Giardia_mucusRNA_Analysis

-This workflow will identify differentially expressed genes in two Culex mosquito groups, non-biting and biting lines, to help elucidate underlying genes and metabolic pathways associated with obligate non-biting.
+This workflow will identify differentially expressed genes in three _Giardia_. lamblia (WB) groups, which are _Giardia_cultured in the control media (non-viscoelastic), the xanthan gum media (viscoelastic), and the methylcellulose media (viscoelastic), to help elucidate underlying genes and metabolic pathways associated with viscoelastic growth condition that is comparable to the _in vivo_ mucus environment.

-Notes about the workflow for sequence analysis can be found in [MasterNotes.md](https://github.com/srmarzec/Culex_Biting_RNAseq/blob/main/MasterNotes.md)
+Notes about the workflow for sequence analysis can be found in [MasterNotes.md](https://github.com/sl1453/Giardia_mucusRNA_Analysis/blob/main/MasterNotes.md)